PassbirdCo/MetaKeepCodeSamples/lambda/custom-erc721-upgradeable/README.md

 npm run upgradeToCustomERC721UpgradeableV2
 ```

-_NOTE:_ After the new Lambda is deployed and Upgraded, you also need to update the ABI by calling lambda/update API.
+This will upgrade the contract code and also update the ABI by making an API call to `/v2/lambda/update`.

 ## User Guide